SaiPrasadK719/JavaPregel/README.md

 # JavaPregel

+*Project Members:*
+- Sai Prasad Kousika
+- Ravi Shankar Karanam
+- Ishwari Abhijit Patil

-We have implemented Pregel framework and also implemented the solutions of PageRank and Dijkistra single-source distance problems on this pregel framework.
+We have implemented Pregel framework and also implemented the solutions of PageRank, Bipartite and Dijkistra single-source distance problems on this pregel framework.

 We have a class 'Vertex' to hold all the properties of vertex in our pregel graphs.
 It has 'Vertex_id' - unique id for each vertex, 'number_of_vertices' to track the count of vertices, boolean 'active' to represent the state of vertex, 'adjacent_vertices' to store the vertices to which this vertex is connected to, 'incoming_messages' to store the incoming messages from other vertices in previous superstep, 'outgoing_messages' to store the outgoing messages to sent to other vertices in next superstep, 'superstep' to keep a track of the present superstep iterator count.